The Possibility of Acadian Prisoners on Devils Island, Halifax Harbour, in the Period 1755-1768

 (11) February 20, 1768, Lt.
 Gov. Michael Franklin writes that the arrival of the French Acadians from St. Pierre and Miquelon, [November 13, 1767] disposed to become British subjects, had made an impression on the French Acadians who were before in this government, and on a proclamation being issued, they sent in deputations, desiring permission to take the oaths to the king, and requesting to have lands granted to them.
 The council advised 80 acres to be given to each head of a family, and 40 to each other person … (p.
 473).

-From the above, it can been seen that there were Acadian prisoners in the vicinity of Halifax, subject to various degrees of confinement and dependence upon victualization, without the right to own land, more-or-less continuously, from 1759 to 1768.
+From the above, it can be seen that there were Acadian prisoners (later, refugees) in the vicinity of Halifax, subject to various degrees of confinement and dependence upon victualization, without land of their own, more-or-less continuously, from 1759 to 1782.

 Although only 37 acres in extent and deserted today, Devils Island has supported a thriving fishing community in the 19th and 20th centuries.
 In 1920's there were 28 families living there (all fishermen), two lighthouses, a school, and a post office.
 By 1932 there were 21 children attending the school on the island.
 (John Boileau, Historic Eastern Passage, 2007, pp. 97-102).